zoox101/flux-of-a-luminous-disc/README.md

 import math

 def get_flux_disc(
-  L: float, # Total luminosity of the rod
+  L: float, # Total luminosity of the disc
-  D: float, # Distance of the observer from the center of the rod
+  D: float, # Distance of the observer from the center of the disc
   R: float  # Radius of the disc
 ):